jallen2034/sin-validator/README.md

 `ts-node main.ts <SIN>`

 Replace `<SIN>` with the SIN number you want to validate.
-For example: 046454286
+For example: 046454286 is a valid sin.

+If you want to test with an invalid sin, you can use this one: 046454296

 This command will validate the SIN and print the validation result on screen for you.